Western Bachelor of Education Placements

 Western University’s two year Bachelor of Education (BEd) includes two Alternative Field Experience courses:

-- EDUC 5025Q Alternative Field Experience I: Three weeks, .25 credit.
-Year two, first term (November/December).
+- EDUC 5025Q Alternative Field Experience I: A field placement or research or leadership project, in support of specialty courses.
+3 weeks, .25 credit.

-The AFE are full-time volunteering opportunities for Teacher Candidates to enrich their knowledge of the broader community.
+Typically AFE are full-time volunteering opportunities for Teacher Candidates to enrich their knowledge of the broader community.
+For the BEd Classes of 2021 and 2022, the AFE format and timelines will be adjusted to:

 Teacher Candidates are responsible for securing their own AFEs.
-We encourage Teacher Candidates to consider different grades or subjects; school resource personnel or specialist teachers; non-profit organizations or community centres.
+We encourage Teacher Candidates to explore grades or subjects they’re unfamiliar with; work with school resource personnel or specialist teachers; or join non-profit organizations or community centres.

 The experience must be:

-- A valuable learning experience with new and substantive responsibility
+- A valuable learning experience with substantive responsibility

 - Related to teacher candidate’s professional goals